 199 Park Road 52, Stonewall, TX, tpwd.texas.gov/state-parks/lyndon-b-johnson

-Located at 325 West Main Street, the museum complex features year-round activities, displays, and hands-on demonstrations for families.
+The Pioneer Museum is located in downtown Fredericksburg and is dedicated to preserving the history of the German settlers who first came to the area in the mid-19th century.
+The museum features several historic buildings, including a one-room schoolhouse and a log cabin.
+The museum complex features year-round activities, displays, and hands-on demonstrations for families.
 With other purchases and donations by the GCHS. the Pioneer Museum site has grown to encompass three acres and Il buildings.
 Nine of the buildings are historic structures included on a tour of the Pioneer Museum grounds.
 The Society has over 300,000 artifacts within its rich and diverse collection that portray the rich German heritage of Fredericksburg and Gillespie County.

 Admission: Regular museum admission is $7.50 for adults, $3 for youth ages 6 to 17 years and free for children 5 years of age and younger.